On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Redshifting Galaxies to

 \subsection{Stellar Mass-Size Relation after Redshifting}

-It would now be interesting to examine how the stellar mass-size relations look like after redshifting to $z=1$.
-In Figure \ref{fig9}, comparison of the mass-size relations before and after redshifting to $z=1$ are illustrated.
+It is now be interesting to examine what the stellar mass-size relations look like after redshifting to $z=1$.
+In Figure \ref{fig9}, a comparison of the mass-size relations before and after redshifting to $z=1$ is illustrated.
 The relations for late-type galaxies are shown in the left panel, where the solid blue diamonds are the median sizes after redshifting in small mass bins and the dashed-three-dotted line is the best-fit to the data.
 The open circles are the median sizes at $z=0$ along with the solid black line as a best-fit (same as in Figure \ref{fig4}).
-The size dispersions after redshifting also shown in the bottom left panel.
+The size dispersions after redshifting are also shown in the bottom left panel.
 The relations for early-type galaxies are shown in the right panel.
-As can be seen, the mass-size relations are consistent to their $z=0$ after redshifting.
-The poor constraints at the high stellar mass end are due to small number statistics; however, the results are consistent within uncertainties.
-This Figure shows that the stellar mass-size relations based on the single \ser profile fitting at high redshifts are robust.
-Using different definitions for separating galaxies would result the same after redshifting.
-In Figure \ref{fig9}, we only present the relations for morphologically selected sample.\\
+As can be seen, the mass-size relations are consistent with their $z=0$ values after redshifting.
+The poor constraints at the high stellar mass end are due to small-number statistics; however, the results are consistent within the uncertainties.
+Figure \ref{fig9} shows that the stellar mass-size relations based on the single \ser profile fitting at high redshifts are robust.
+Using different definitions for separating galaxies would result in the same results after redshifting.
+In Figure \ref{fig9}, we only present the relations for the morphologically selected sample.\\